dongyp13/Translation-Invariant-Attacks/README.md

-# Non-Targeted-Adversarial-Attacks
+# Translation-Invariant Attacks

 ## Introduction
-This repository contains the code for the top-1 submission to [NIPS 2017: Non-targeted Adversarial Attacks Competition](https://www.kaggle.com/c/nips-2017-non-targeted-adversarial-attack).
+This repository contains the code for [Evading Defenses to Transferable Adversarial Examples by Translation-Invariant Attacks]() (CVPR 2019 Oral).

 ## Method
-We propose a momentum iterative method to generate more transferable adversarial examples.
-We summarize our algorithm in [Boosting Adversarial Attacks with Momentum](https://arxiv.org/pdf/1710.06081.pdf) (CVPR 2018, Spotlight).
+We propose a translation-invariant attack method to generate more transferable adversarial examples.
+Our attack method can fool eight SOTA defense methods on ImageNet at an 82% success rate on average.

 Basically, the update rule of momentum iterative method is: